University Officers' Training Corps

-The University Officers' Training Corps (UOTC), also known as the Officers' Training Corps (OTC), are British Army reserve units, under the command of the Royal Military Academy Sandhurst, (Note: as part of Sandhurst Group) which recruit exclusively from universities and focus on training and developing leadership.
-Their role is to allow university students the opportunity to undertake modules of Reserve Officer training designed to fit around their degree and to develop the leadership abilities, skills and experience of their members, which could be useful in a future career in the British Army, or skills and training that can be utilised in a civilian career.
-While in the UOTC, Officer Cadets will undertake the Reserve Officer Training Modules (Alpha & Bravo).
+The University Officers' Training Corps (UOTC), also known as the Officers' Training Corps (OTC), are British Army reserve units under the command of the Royal Military Academy Sandhurst, (Note: as part of Sandhurst Group) which recruit exclusively from universities and focus on leadership training and development.
+Their role is to provide university students with the opportunity to undertake modules of Reserve officer training designed to fit around their degree studies, while developing leadership abilities, skills, and experience that may be useful in either a future military or civilian career.
+While serving in the UOTC, officer cadets undertake the Reserve Officer Training Modules (Alpha and Bravo).

-University students serving with the UOTC are personnel of the Army Reserve, and are attested and paid when on duty.
-They are classed as Group B (Non Deployable), whilst in the UOTC.
-Students undergoing service with the UOTC hold the rank of Officer cadet.
-Students have no obligation to pursue further service in the armed forces when they leave university and can resign from the UOTC at any time.
-UOTCs are led by officers and non-commissioned officers from the Regular Army and wider Army Reserve.
+University students serving with the UOTC are members of the Army Reserve, and are attested and paid when on duty.
+They are classed as Group B (non-deployable) while serving in the UOTC.
+Students hold the rank of officer cadet.
+Students have no obligation to pursue further military service after leaving university and may resign from the UOTC at any time.
+UOTCs are staffed by officers and non-commissioned officers from both the Regular Army and the wider Army Reserve.

-Each UOTC unit is effectively an independent regiment (since 2011, six UOTCs are in joint units, Tayforth UOTC and Aberdeen UOTC form the Aberdeen and Tayforth Officers' Training Regiment, Leeds UOTC and Sheffield UOTC form the Yorkshire Officers' Training Regiment, and Liverpool UOTC and Manchester and Salford UOTC form the North West Officers' Training Regiment) with its own cap badge and other insignia, its own stable belt and its own customs and traditions.
+Each UOTC unit is effectively an independent regiment of the Army Reserve.
+Since 2011, six UOTCs have been grouped into joint units: Tayforth UOTC and Aberdeen UOTC form the Aberdeen and Tayforth Officers' Training Regiment; Leeds UOTC and Sheffield UOTC form the Yorkshire Officers' Training Regiment; and Liverpool UOTC and Manchester and Salford UOTC form the North West Officers' Training Regiment.
+Each unit retains its own cap badge, stable belt, customs, and traditions.

-UOTCs also organise non-military outdoor pursuits such as hill walking and mountaineering, as well as fielding teams in other sports which compete against other UOTCs and regiments.
-There are also opportunities for officer cadets to represent the Army in sports.
+UOTCs also organise non-military outdoor pursuits such as hill walking and mountaineering, in addition to fielding sports teams that compete against other UOTCs and Army units.
+Officer cadets may also have opportunities to represent the Army in sport.

 History

 General history of the units

-The emergence of the Officers' Training Corps as a distinct unit began in 1906, when the Secretary of State for War, Lord Haldane, first appointed a committee to consider the problem of the shortage of officers in the Militia, the Volunteer Force, the Yeomanry, and the Reserve of Officers.
-The committee recommended that an Officers' Training Corps be formed.
-The Corps was to be in two divisions: a junior division in public schools and a senior division in the universities.
-In October 1908, therefore, authorised by Army Order 160 of July 1908, as part the Haldane Reforms of the Reserve forces, the contingents were formally established as the Officers' Training Corps and incorporated into the new Territorial Force, which was created by the Territorial and Reserve Forces Act 1907.
+The emergence of the Officers' Training Corps as a distinct organisation began in 1906, when the Secretary of State for War, Lord Haldane, appointed a committee to examine the shortage of officers in the Militia, the Volunteer Force, the Yeomanry, and the Reserve of Officers.
+The committee recommended the creation of an Officers' Training Corps consisting of two divisions: a junior division in public schools and a senior division in universities.
+In October 1908, under Army Order 160 of July 1908 and as part of the Haldane Reforms of the reserve forces, the contingents were formally established as the Officers' Training Corps and incorporated into the newly created Territorial Force under the Territorial and Reserve Forces Act 1907.